sasjs/lint/README.md

 The SASjs Linter (and formatter) is a great way to de-risk and accelerate the delivery of SAS code into production environments.
 However, code is just one part of a SAS estate.
 If you are running SAS 9, you may be interested to know what 'gremlins' are lurking in your system.
 Maybe you are preparing for a migration.
 Maybe you are preparing to hand over the control of your environment.
 Either way, an assessment of your existing system would put minds at rest and pro-actively identify trouble spots.

 The SAS 9 Health Check is a 'plug & play' product, that uses the [SAS 9 REST API](https://sas9api.io) to run hundreds of metadata and system checks to identify common problems.
-The checks are non-invasive, and becuase it is a client app,, there is NOTHING TO INSTALL on your SAS server.
+The checks are non-invasive, and becuase it is a client app, there is NOTHING TO INSTALL on your SAS server.
 We offer this assessment for a low fixed fee, and if you engage our (competitively priced) services to address the issues we highlight, then the assessment is free.

 Contact [Allan Bowe](https://www.linkedin.com/in/allanbowe/) for further details.